hyriver/pygeohydro/docs/installation.rst

 This is the preferred method to install Hydrodata, as it will always install the most recent stable release.

-Alternatively, Hydrodata and all it's dependencies can be installed using `Conda <https://conda.io/en/latest/>`_ as follows:
+Alternatively, Hydrodata and all its dependencies can be installed using `Conda <https://conda.io/en/latest/>`_ as follows:

 .. code-block:: console